AdobeDocs/analytics-platform.en/help/report-builder/schedule-reportbuilder.md

 ### Schedule

-In the **[!UICONTROL Schedule]** section you can define the schedule to send the emails with the workbook to your recipients.
+In the **[!UICONTROL Schedule]** section, you can define the schedule to send the emails with the workbook to your recipients.

 ![Schedule definition](assets/schedule-enable.png){zoomable="yes"}